Tuesday, October 27, 2009

 Let There Be Light!

 We (meaning Ben) had intended to rewire the boat and install super-energy-efficient LED lights in strategic locations throughout.
 A few weeks ago, he purchased one LED light as a sort of lighting experiment.
 Let’s just say the experiment went awry.
 He replaced the old wall fixture (circled in green, top left) with the new LED light (below, right).
-While the energy consumption was all we ever dreamed of, the light itself shone like a blinding, sterile floodlight, burning the retinas of anyone who dared enter our cabin.
-And I had the misfortune of trying to work beneath that light.
-Despite its floodlight qualities, it failed to illuminate the cabin as one might imagine.

 Yesterday, Ben worked his magic and hung a pretty little fluorescent light (circled in red, top left) directly above the settee table.
 He replaced the LED eye-scorcher with the old 12-volt fixture, and moved the LED light into the V-berth where nary an eye should ever be cursed to glimpse it again.
 And I’m actually excited to work when the sun goes down.
 (Well, perhaps less excited about work and more excited about trying out the new lighting.
 Thanks again, Ben. :)